 Volunteers are also invited to camp with TKO at Beverly Beach free of charge.
 To be eligible for a camping spot, volunteers must complete a day of service before or after their chosen night of camping.

-The camp facilities are a closed hiker/biker camp State Parks has made available to TKO volunteers.
+The camp facilities are a closed hiker/biker camp made available to TKO volunteers by Oregon State Parks.
+This is a tent camping site 200 feet from the parking lot.
+Showers and basic campground facilities are available.
 There are also limited car camping options available adjacent to the hiker/biker site.

-If you would like to camp, contact Trevor at firstname.lastname@example.org to make arrangements, or for more information.
+If you would like to camp, or have questions, contact Trevor at email@example.com to make arrangements.

 *NOTE: Volunteers who choose to camp should be prepared to be entirely self-sufficient.
 Volunteers are expected to abide by all State Park’s rules during off-hours and will be responsible for their own safety, comfort, and well-being.

 Volunteers are expected to come equipped with everything they need to be successful for a night of camping.

 What to bring:

 Directions will be supplied to registrants via email 48 hours before event.

 LAND ACKNOWLEDGEMENT: TKO recognizes that the trails we work on travel through the traditional lands of many Indigenous tribes and communities.
 In every corner of what we now call Oregon, these people were forced to cede their land, their home, to the US government.
 We are privileged to be here today and we express gratitude to these tribes and their descendants for being the original and continuing stewards of these spaces.